gpii-ops/gpii-infra/aws/README.md

 1. Note that the dataloader **deletes all data in CouchDB** when it runs.
 1. Because of how Kubernetes Jobs work, the dataloader will not re-run when a new Docker image becomes available (this is different from Deployments like `flowmanager`, which are updated when the Docker image changes).
 1. Thus, to make changes to the dataloader:
-   * Delete the Job: `kubectl -n gpii delete job gpii-dataloader`
+   * Delete the Job: `helm delete --purge dataloader`
    * Re-deploy the Job: `cd aws/dev && rake deploy`
 1. We abuse the fact that Kubernetes doesn't allow a Job's Docker image to be changed to prevent the dataloader Job from running (and deleting all data from CouchDB) every time.
 See [The Job "gpii-dataloder" is invalid](#the-job-gpii-dataloader-is-invalid) and [this architecture@ thread](https://lists.gpii.net/pipermail/infrastructure/2017-September/000070.html).